 tests often overlook boundaries (0, null input, y2k, etc.).
 Note:

 watch out for combinations of invalid input.
+Two parameters

 path tests